 Train on the tressle.
 Photo by Annie Pflueger.

-The trains often carry oil and coal, which is concerning to the members of the Sandpoint city council.
-In 2017 there were four train derailments, none involving hazardous materials.
-There's a proposal afoot to dramatically increase railroad bridge and infrastructure, which would increase train traffic in the future.
+The trains often carry oil and coal, which concerns members of the Sandpoint city council.
+A train derailment could adversely affect water quality.
+In fact, train derailments are not uncommon; however, to date, none have involved hazardous materials.
+There's a proposal afoot to beef up rail infrastructure, to allow even more train traffic in the area.

-Farragut is now a state park, but the Navy never really left.
+Farragut is now a state park, but the Navy never really left the area.
 Because of the deepness of the lake, the Acoustic Research Detachment at Bayview continues to be the premier testing ground for acoustic development of the Navy's submarines.
 Their mission is to help provide the Navy with a quiet-running submarine for the least amount of money.

 Model-sized submarine used by the Navy on Lake Pend Oreille.
 Photo by Jay Krajic.